MatteCarra/AccA/README.md

 Check whether charging current in being limited by `applyOnPlug` or `applyOnBoot`.

-Nullify coolDownRatio (`acc --set coolDownRatio`) or change its value.
+Set `coolDownCapacity` to `101`, nullify coolDownRatio (`acc --set coolDownRatio`), or change its value.
 By default, coolDownRatio is null.

 ### Logs